helanga/Challenge1/README.md

     i.e: =COUNTIFS(kickstater!$D:$D,"<1000",kickstarter!$F:$F,"successfu[l",;kickstarter!$R:$R,"plays")

-- Used SUM() function to pipulate the "Total Projects" column with the number of successful,failed and canled projects for each row
+- Used SUM() function to populate the "Total Projects" column with the number of successful,failed and canled projects for each row
 - calculated the precentage of successful,failed and canceled projects for each row
 - Finally Create a line chart titled "Outcome Based on Goal" to visualize the relationship between goal- amount ranges on the x-axis and the precentage of successful,failed or canceled projects on the y-axis.